 How to use Facebook Audience insights

 It works in several stages.
-For example, after creating your initial audience as seen in the image below based on location, demographics, interests, industry, income status, party affiliation and many more.
+For example, after creating your initial audience as seen in the image below based on location, demographics, interests, industry, income status, party affiliation, and many more.

 You will have the ability to save that audience and save it then use it for creating your ad campaign.
-Once you run your ad campaign for some time, you will be able to create other types of audience such as “Custom Audience”, “Lookalike Audience” and “Special Audience” to suit your Ad campaign.
+Once you run your ad campaign for some time, you will be able to create other types of audiences such as “Custom Audience”, “Lookalike Audience” and “Special Audience” to suit your Ad campaign.

 Facebook Custom Audience

 Facebook also gives advertisers the flexibility to create a custom audience based on their available pixel data, for example, Pixel data collected for a period of time, customer’s email list, App activity, offline activity, Instagram business profile data, Video views data, Facebook page data and many more.

 This is another great audience tool that allows advertisers to create a specific audience list that have similarities with their previous audience.
 This type of audience is mostly used for Facebook retargeting campaigns which prove to be very effective.